dandevri/cod.es/MDN/javascript-web-apis/javascript-web-apis.md

 Situation started to improve when browsers began to support the canvas element and canvas api.

 Around 2006-2007 Mozilla started work on 3D canvas implementation.
 This became WebGL.

+You can chain multiple assignments together, handy if you want to set multiple variables to the same value.

+### 2d canvas basics
+If you want to draw anything more complex than a rectangle, you need to draw a path.

+* Rect
+* Arc (circles)
+* Paths
+* Text
+* Images

+### Loops and animations
+You wont't experience the full power of convas unless you update or animate it in some way.

+There are a few JavaScript functions that allow you to run functions repeatedly, several times a seclond.

+The next time the browser is ready to update the screen, your function will get called.

+On each frame we clear the canvas and redraw everything.
+Once you've drawn a graphic to a canvas, there's no way to manipulate that graphic individually like you can with DOM elements.

+### WebGL
+3D canvas content is specified using the WebGL API, which is a completely separate API from the 2D canvas API, even though they both render onto <canvas> elements.

+> WebGL is based on the OpenGL graphics programming language, and allows you to communicate directly with the computer's GPU.
+As such, writing raw WebGL is closer to low level languages such as C++ than regular JavaScript; it is quite complex but incredibly powerful.

+Because of its complexity, most peoplw write 3d graphics using a third party JavaScript library.
+They handle the WebGL for you, letting you work on a higher level.